 Acquiring Partner must not add specific fields of the supplementary purchase data to their APIs for supporting Klarna, but rather make sure interoperability_data

-In the request to the Payment Authorize API, the Acquiring Partner will specify the following parameters:
+In the request to the Payment Authorize API, Acquiring Partners must specify the following parameters:

 Parameter name | Description |